tlindsay42/ArmorPowerShell/docs/cmd_get.rst

 DESCRIPTION
-    This cmdlet retrieves details about the Armor Complete datacenters, regions, and compute zones.
+    Retrieves details about the Armor Complete datacenters, regions, and compute zones.
 Returns a set of datacenters that correspond to the filter criteria provided by the cmdlet parameters.

 PARAMETERS